 The E. Lyman Stewart Internships

-competitively awarded, $3500 stipends given to sophomore, junior or
+competitively awarded paid internships given to sophomore, junior or

-senior History majors for internships at local historical societies,
+senior History majors who are placed at local historical societies,

 museums, libraries, archives, or historic sites.
 You do not have to be